A gathering and reconsideration of critical technical practices in digital research and beyond.

 How can we share different ways of doing things with digital data, methods and infrastructures?
 How can text, images, video, GIFs and other materials be used to provide accounts of digital methods, cultivate sensibilities towards interpretive work, surface tacit knowledge and encourage reflection on decisions, tools, devices, assumptions and materials?

-This is a project to assemble and publish digital methods recipes and “how-tos” for research, teaching and collaborations from across the Public Data Lab.
+This is a project to gather, exchange and share digital methods recipes and “how-tos” for research, teaching and collaborations from across the Public Data Lab.